atom-archive/xray/docs/architecture/client_server_protocol.md

 All application logic is controlled by a single server that listens on a domain socket located at `ATOM_SOCKET_PATH`.
 We connect to the server with three different types of clients:

-* **CLI:** When you run the `xray` binary, we will check if a socket for the server already exists.
+* **CLI:** When you run the `xray` binary, we will check if a socket for the server already exists and is listening.
 If it does, we will connect to this socket and communicate with the server directly.
 For example, the application may already be running, but we want to open a new workspace for a given path.
 To do that, we just connect to the existing socket and send it an `OpenWorkspace` message.
+If the CLI is unable to connect to the socket, it spawns the Electron app and waits for it to report that it is `Listening\n` on `stdout`.
-* **App:** The Electron app in `xray_electron` connects to the server as an app client.
-If no socket exists when launching via the CLI, we launch the `xray_electron`, then spawn the server as a subprocess of the Electron main process and wait for it to start listening on the socket.
-We then connect to the server via the socket and identify ourselves as the application via a `{type: StartApp}` message.
-After that we forward the initial message assigned to `XRAY_INITIAL_MESSAGE` environment variable.
-One message that the server sends to the app client is the `OpenWindow` message, which tells the app to open a new window.
+* **App:** The Electron app in `xray_electron` spawns the server as a child process on startup and identifies itself as the application client via the `{type: "StartApp"}` message.
+The server then sends the app client application-level command messages like the `OpenWindow` message, which tells the app to open a new window.
 * **Window:** When the server tells the app to open a window, it provides a window id, which gets passed to the Electron window in the URL.
 Once the window loads, it connects to the server's socket and identifies itself as a window, supplying this id.

 ## The window protocol